-Most people know the America The Beautiful Pass because of National Parks.
+Most people know about the America The Beautiful Pass because of the National Parks.
 This pass gets you into every National Park and is $80 for one year.
 If you purchase a pass in May of 2023 then you would be able to use it until May of 2024.
 One pass covers the vehicle at sites that charge “per vehicle”.
 Each Annual Pass admits the pass owner and passengers in a non-commercial vehicle at per-vehicle fee areas.
 At “per person” sites, the annual pass admits the pass owner + 3 adults, not to exceed 4 adults, where per-person fees are charged.

 So Where Does It Work?